php-fig/fig-standards/proposed/phpdoc.md

 If a tag-signature is present then there MUST NOT be a description present in the same tag.

+The meta-data supplied by tags could result in a change of actual runtime behaviour of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".

 Annotations will not be described in further detail in this specification as this falls beyond scope.
 This specification provides a basis on top of which